 Right to work

 As an EU citizen, you have the right to start working immediately after you have arrived in Finland.
 You have an unrestricted right to work even if you have not yet received a decision on your registration application.
-If your family member is not an EU citizen himself or herself, can start working immediately when he or she arrives in Finland, if you are either living in Finland or moving to Finland.
+If your family member is not an EU citizen, he or she can start working immediately when he or she arrives in Finland, if you are either living in Finland or moving to Finland.